High Burden, High Cost and Low Awareness of Kidney Disease in the United States

 CHANNELS

-Newswise — According to an annual data report from the United State Renal Data System, the overall burden of kidney disease remains high in U.S. with the rates of kidney failure requiring dialysis or kidney transplantation ranking among the highest in the world.
+Newswise — ANN ARBOR, Mich. — According to an annual data report from the United State Renal Data System, the overall burden of kidney disease remains high in U.S. with the rates of kidney failure requiring dialysis or kidney transplantation ranking among the highest in the world.

 The prevalence of earlier stages of chronic kidney disease (CKD), while relatively stable at 14.8 percent, implies that an estimated 30 million American adults have CKD, with millions of others at increased risk.
 In 2015, 124,111 new cases of end stage renal disease (ESRD) were reported with a total of nearly 500,000 patients receiving dialysis treatment and well over 200,000 living with a kidney transplant.
 Trends in the prevalence of chronic kidney disease are important for health care policy and planning.